Juanma (footballer, born 1980)

-Juan Manuel Barrero Barrero (born 27 June 1980), known as Juanma, is a Spanish retired footballer who played as a goalkeeper, and is the current manager of SD Tarazona.
+Juan Manuel Barrero Barrero (born 27 June 1980), known as Juanma, is a Spanish former professional footballer who played as a goalkeeper.
+He is currently a manager.

-He spent most of his 16-year professional career in the Spanish lower leagues.
+He spent most of his 16-year senior career in the Spanish lower leagues.
 He appeared in 38 La Liga games over three seasons, with Atlético Madrid and Numancia.

-Club career
+Playing career

-Juanma was born in Badajoz, Extremadura.
-After beginning with local side Mérida UD, he moved in 2002 to Atlético Madrid, starting out at their reserves.
+Juanma was born in Don Álvaro, Province of Badajoz, Extremadura.
+After beginning with local side Mérida UD, he signed for Atlético Madrid in summer 2002, starting out at their reserves.
 He played twice with the first team in his first season, then 11 times in the 2003–04 campaign as all goalkeepers (himself, Germán Burgos and Sergio Aragoneses) appeared in roughly the same matches and they eventually qualified for the UEFA Intertoto Cup.

 Juanma then spent two seasons with CD Numancia, starting in his first but being relegated from La Liga.
 He left in 2006, resuming his career in the lower leagues: Mérida again, Universidad de Las Palmas CF, CF Atlético Ciudad and AD Alcorcón.

-In mid-July 2010, after helping Alcorcón promote for the first time in its history to the second division – he was also in goal for the club's historical elimination of Real Madrid in the Copa del Rey – the 30-year-old Juanma moved abroad, joining a host of compatriots at Aris Thessaloniki F.C. with whom he agreed to a two-year contract.
-After one unassuming season in Greece he returned to his country, signing for FC Cartagena of the second level.
+In mid-July 2010, after helping Alcorcón promote for the first time in its history to Segunda División – he was also in goal in the club's historic elimination of Real Madrid in the Copa del Rey– the 30-year-old Juanma moved abroad, joining a host of compatriots at Aris Thessaloniki F.C. with whom he agreed to a two-year contract.
+At the end of a sole season in Greece, he returned to his country and joined second-tier FC Cartagena.

+Juanma signed with SD Ponferradina of the second division in January 2013, but made no appearances during his five-month spell.

-Managerial career
+Coaching career

-On 28 February 2020, Juanma was appointed manager of Mérida AD in the third tier.
-Prior to the appointment he had already worked in the club's structure as goalkeeper coach and director of the academy.
+On 28 February 2020, Juanma was appointed manager of Mérida AD in the Segunda División B; prior to this, he had already worked in the club's structure as goalkeeper coach, director of the academy and assistant.
+He was only on the bench for two games, before the competition was suspended due to the COVID-19 pandemic.

-Juanma only managed the club on two matches, as the competition was suspended due to the COVID-19 pandemic, and joined Albacete Balompié's staff in December 2020, as an assistant of Alejandro Menéndez.
-He left in May after Menéndez was sacked, and returned to Mérida on 16 January 2022.

-Juanma announced his departure from Mérida on 29 May 2023, after promoting the club to Primera Federación and leading them to a comfortable 8th place finish.
-On 27 September, he was named manager of CD Atlético Baleares, replacing the sacked Tato, but was himself dismissed on 12 March 2024.
+Juanma returned to the Estadio Romano in January 2022, following an assistant manager spell at Albacete Balompié.
+He announced his departure on 29 May 2023, having overseen promotion to Primera Federación and an eighth-place finish the following season.

+On 27 September 2023, Juanma was named head coach of CD Atlético Baleares by replacing the sacked Tato.
+He was himself dismissed on 12 March 2024.

-On 1 July 2024, Juanma was named manager of SD Tarazona also in the third division, on a contract for the upcoming campaign.
+Juanma remained in the third tier in the 2024–25 campaign, on a contract at SD Tarazona.
+On 24 June 2025, after achieving a sixth place with 54 points, he signed a new one-year deal.